gkovelman/0510725502_DeepLearningCourse/README.md

 Prequisites:
 - Download the data from https://data.mendeley.com/datasets/rn268h9cmy/1 is required prior running the scripts.
+- requirements.txt contains the python environment used during development

 There are two files in this project: